It seems simple, but there are ramifications.

 Your own domain: the ultimate answer

-If you’re going to make a new email address, I’d like to make a recommendation.
+If you’re going to make a new email address, here’s a recommendation.

 - Your email address — the email address you share with the world — is then no longer tied to any service.
-It’s yours for as long as you choose to own the domain, regardless of what email service you forward it to.
+It’s yours for as long as you choose to own the domain, regardless of what email service you use to access it.

-- You can change where it forwards.
-If today you set it up to forward to your Yahoo! account, and someday that account is compromised, you can change it to forward to a Gmail account or an Outlook.com account or just about any other email service.
-Your email address remains the same, even though you might change how and where you access your email.
+- You can change the service you use.
+If you set up access via your Google account, and then learn that Google is removing that ability, you can change it to be accessed by almost any other email service that supports it.
+Your email address remains the same, even though you change how and where you access your email.

 There’s one other benefit.
 All the cool names are available when you own your own domain.
 The name “leo” (which is almost always taken on every email provider long before I ever get to it) is always available on every domain I own.
 So I can be “leo@” whatever domain I have.